Nefelim4ag/Marlin/README.md

 ## English version
-## MarlinRB firmware for Flyingbear Reborn printer
+# MarlinRB firmware for Flyingbear Reborn printer

+### The bulded ready to flash firmware files are in the [Releases section](https://github.com/Andy-Big/Marlin_FB_Reborn/releases)

 Works with boards: **MKS Robin Nano v1.3** (removable drivers, STM32F407 controller), **MKS Robin Nano S v1.3** (non-removable drivers, STM32F407 controller) and **MKS Robin Nano v1.1** (red board with removable drivers, STM32F103 controller, can have the name Flyingbear Reborn v2.0).
 For all three boards, the firmware is built in two versions - for drivers with microstep 16 and for drivers with microstepping 32.
 ![Interface](IMG/IMG_20211026_223227.jpg)